 The institutional structure, through which the Consolidated Plan will be implemented, includes various agencies of County government, participating cities, nonprofit organizations, and private industry.
-OC Housing & Community Development has oversight responsibility for the Consolidated Plan/Annual Plan processes.
-OC Housing & Community Development is a component of OC Community Resources, which consists of OC Housing & Community Development OC Animal Care, OC Community Services, OC Parks, and OC Public Libraries, which are part of the County of Orange.
-Additionally, the OC Housing & Community Development has worked with the OC Health Care Agency Office of Care Coordination to integrate components of the homeless system of care into the process and provide additional details for jurisdictions to include into their planning processes.
+The Orange County (OC) Housing & Community Development has oversight responsibility for the Consolidated Plan and Annual Plan processes.
+OC Housing & Community Development is a component of OC Community Resources, which consists of OC Housing & Community Development OC Animal Care, OC Community Services, OC Parks, and OC Public Libraries, which are part of the County of Orange (County).
+Additionally, the OC Housing & Community Development has worked with the County Executive Office's Office of Care Coordination to integrate components of the homeless system of care into the process and provide additional details for jurisdictions to include into their planning processes.

-In addition, the County has developed a comprehensive, coordinated, and regional Continuum of Care (CoC) strategy that includes the participation of all thirty-four cities in the County, County Agencies, the County's homeless housing and service providers, and other community groups (including non-profits, local governmental agencies, faith-based organizations, the homeless and formerly homeless, interested business leaders, schools, and many other stakeholders) to identify the gaps and unmet needs of the County's homeless.
+In addition, the County has developed a comprehensive, coordinated, and regional Continuum of Care (CoC) strategy that includes the participation of all thirty-four cities in the County, County Agencies, the homeless housing and service providers, and other community groups (including non-profits, local governmental agencies, faith-based organizations, the homeless and formerly homeless, interested business leaders, schools, and many other stakeholders) to identify the gaps and unmet needs of the people experiencing homelessness or at risk of homelessness in Orange County.